shipwright-io/community/ships/0038-release-branching-backports.md

   workflow.
 Defining a reusable workflow mitigates this drawback - the bulk of the logic to set up a release branch is centralized.
 - CI jobs will need to be updated by hand to run against the release branch.
+- The release workflow for `build` will by default open the README update pull requests against the release branch.
+This means that updates to `main` may have to be done manually, or the README in `main` will need to reference a floating "latest" release tag.

 ## Alternatives